josefsabl/SecurityVerification/docs/index.md

 }
 ```

-**Note**: If you put some requirement in the presenter class doc-block, it applies globally for all actions, views and signals of this presenter.
+If you put some requirement in the presenter class doc-block, it applies globally for all actions, views and signals of this presenter.
 There is no way to later disable it for one particular action.

+### Notes

-**Note**: It's recommended to only use the @Allowed annotation if you use resources-based authorizator like Nette\Security\Permission.
+It's recommended to only use the @Allowed annotation if you use resources-based authorizator like Nette\Security\Permission.

-**Note**: There is no way to check for example the ownership of an article.
+There is no way to check for example the ownership of an article.
 You will have to define your own annotation(s) for that.

+Multiple annotations of the same type won't work correctly if Doctrine\Common\Annotations\IndexedReader is used.
+Be sure your version of Kdyby/Annotations does not use it!